lindamazzone/BA_Thesis_Mazzone/README.md

 ## How to run:

+## 1 - Filtering, Standard Deviation, Graphs and Tables

-## 1 - Missing documentation files
+## 1.1 - Missing documentation files
 Python script to generate the missing documentation files:
 * **VoxCommunis_lexicon_countphonemes.py**